mikyspero/Boids/README.md

 # Boids
-A Small 2d Boids simulation for the undergraduate course of "Programming for Physics" at   Bologna University
+A Small 2d Boids simulation for the undergraduate course of "Programming for Physics" at   Bologna University Requires SFML